drubach/DeesDesigns/README.md

 <hr>

 ### **Features:**
-* **User Registration** - Allows user to store their delivery information, their default email, name, phone number, submit a request for services and view their order history.
+* **User Registration** - Allows user to store their delivery information, their default email, name, phone number, submit a request for services.

-* **SSO** - Allauth supports signing in and creating an account through many providers, I implemented Google and Facebook.

-* **Contact Page** - Allows end users to send emails and questions to the store owner for easy correspondence.

 * **Cart Model** - Allows users that are registered with the site to have their cart data stored for easy access if they leave the site and log back in.

 * **Responsiveness** - Site responds to all device sizes and looks natural on Desktop, Mobile, and Tablet views.

-* **Customizable Store** - Flexible product design allows the owner to add products, edit products, and delete them as their store changes.
+* **Customizable Store** - Flexible project design allows the owner to add projects, and delete them as their store changes.

 * **Checkout** - Integration with Stripe allows people to shop and buy products, complete with confirmation emails for both the consumer, and the store owner.
 <hr>